Pacific Trucks: History

-In 1981, International Harvester sold Pacific Truck and Trailer to Inchcape Berhad (Singapore).
-In October 1991, the last Pacific truck was built and the manufacturing plant was closed and torn down, with only the parts department left in operation in Vancouver.
-In 1994, the remnants of the company were sold to Crane Carrier Company of Tulsa, Oklahoma, USA.
-In the summer of 1995 the Vancouver depot built the last Pacific Truck in the back of their parts warehouse.
+Additionally, Mostardi promoted Harold G. Coleman from office manager to comptroller.
+Colman previously worked nineteen years for IH before joining Pacific in May 1973 as office manager.
+IH managed worldwide sales, but left Pacific to be a separate body, which Pacific had control over the design and manufacture of the products; however, some of the Pacific models featured International cabins.
+On September 20, 1983, IH sold Pacific Truck & Trailer to Inchcape Berhad, which was located in Singapore.
+During this period, the company still constructed semi trucks and were sending the trucks to North America, Asia, and Africa.
+From 1980 to 1988, the CEO of Pacific was Karl N. Wahl.
+In October 1991, the last Pacific truck was built and the manufacturing plant was closed and torn down as worldwide need for logging trucks decreased, with only the parts department left in operation in Vancouver.
+In 1994, the remnants of the company were sold to Crane Carrier Company of Tulsa, Oklahoma, United States.
+In the summer of 1995, the Vancouver depot built the last Pacific Truck in the back of their parts warehouse.
 A hand-built 100 ton capacity ore tractor, model P12W3.
-Crane continued until 2002, finally selling the Pacific name, intellectual property, and rights to Coast Powertrain of New Westminster, British Columbia, Canada.
-Some amount of the brand lives on through Coast Powertrain, continuing to make OEM parts and sub-assemblies for old Pacific trucks under the name Pacific Truck Manufacturing.
+Crane continued until 2002.
+After production discontinued, Crane Carrier Company sold the Pacific name, intellectual property, and rights to Coast Powertrain of New Westminster, British Columbia, Canada.
+Coast Powertrain makes and fixes, parts and sub-assemblies for old Pacific trucks under the name Pacific Truck Manufacturing.

-The well-known World War II M25 tank transporter (also known as Dragon Wagon) truck, commonly referred to as Pacific was not a product of Pacific Truck and Trailer but of Pacific Car and Foundry.
+Products

-Again, the well-known Pacific School Coach was a Kenworth model CT school bus, made from 1949 onwards; Kenworth itself being a subsidiary of Paccar since 1945.
+Pacific Truck & Trailer made logging trucks, construction trucks, offroad trucks and dump trucks utilizing Caterpillar, Cummins and Detroit Diesel engines.
+The company produced left hand drive and right hand drive trucks.